Breast Milk Storage

 - Pumped milk may be added to frozen milk provided it is first chilled and the quantity is less than what is frozen.

-- Store your milk in Medela's BPA-free breastmilk collection bottles or in disposable bags specifically designed for breastmilk, such as BPA-free Pump & Save™ Bags, by Medela.
+- Store your milk in Medela's breast milk collection bottles or in disposable bags specifically designed for breast milk, such as Pump & Save™ Bags, by Medela.

 - Seal containers tightly.
 Write the date on a piece of tape on the bag or bottle.
 Use the oldest milk first.